Life expectancy: Sex differences

 "Gender Die Gap": global female life expectancy gap at birth for countries and territories as defined by WHO for 2019.
 Open the original svg-file and hover over a bubble to show its data.
 The area of the bubbles is proportional to country population based on estimation of the UN.

 Modern female human life expectancy is greater than that of males, despite females having higher morbidity rates (see health survival paradox).
 There are several potential reasons for this.
 Traditional arguments tend to favor sociology-environmental factors: historically, men have consumed more tobacco, alcohol, and drugs than women in most societies, and are more likely to die from many associated diseases such as lung cancer, tuberculosis, and cirrhosis of the liver.
 Men are also more likely to die from injuries, whether unintentional (such as occupational, war, or car wrecks) or intentional (suicide).
 Men are also more likely to die from the leading causes of death (some already stated) than women.
 Some of these in the United States include cancer of the respiratory system, motor vehicle accidents, suicide, cirrhosis of the liver, emphysema, prostate cancer, and coronary heart disease.
 These far outweigh the female mortality rate from breast cancer and cervical cancer.
 In the past, mortality rates for females in child-bearing age groups were higher than for males at the same age.

 A paper from 2015 found that female foetuses have a higher mortality rate than male foetuses.
-This finding contradicts papers dating from 2002 and earlier that attribute the male sex to higher in-utero mortality rates.
+This finding contradicts papers dating from 2002 and earlier that describe male foetuses as having higher in-utero mortality rates.
 Among the smallest premature babies (those under 2 lb), females have a higher survival rate.
 At the other extreme, about 90% of individuals aged 110 are female.
 The difference in life expectancy between men and women in the United States dropped from 7.8 years in 1979 to 5.3 years in 2005, with women expected to live to age 80.1 in 2005.
 Data from the United Kingdom shows the gap in life expectancy between men and women decreasing in later life.
 This may be attributable to the effects of infant mortality and young adult death rates.

 Some argue that shorter male life expectancy is another manifestation of the general rule, seen in all mammal species, that larger-sized individuals within a species tend, on average, to have shorter lives.
 This biological difference occurs because women have more resistance to infections and degenerative diseases.